January 19, 2023-February 3, 2023

 The contribution of endocrine systems to hormonal regulation of growth and development, reproduction, metabolism, and homeostasis is the focus of this course.
 It also examines common clinical presentation and treatment of endocrine disease.

-- Describe the normal structure, function, and organization of the major endocrine systems in the body.
+- To describe the normal structure, function, and organization of the major endocrine systems.

-- Relate detailed knowledge of the regulation of hormonal secretion from the major glands of the body.
+- To relate the regulation of hormonal secretion from the major endocrine glands.

-- Recognize the etiology, pathophysiology, pathology, diagnosis, treatment, and prognosis of the clinically important disorders of the major endocrine systems of the body.
+- To state the etiology, pathophysiology, pathology, diagnosis, treatment, and prognosis of the clinically important disorders of the major endocrine systems of the body.

 Educational Methods